EvelynGriffith/fibonacci-algorithms/writing/reflection.md

 ```
 🧳 Awesome, the chosen type of approach is the iterativelist!

-🧮 The program will compute up to the 10000th Fibonacci number!
+🧮 The program will compute up to the 450000th Fibonacci number!

 🤷 So, was this an efficient approach for storing the Fibonacci sequence?

 Estimated overall memory according to the operating system:
-   34.125 megabytes
+   8.799755096435547 gigabytes

 Estimated peak memory according to the operating system:
-   35.05078125 megabytes
+   8.790401458740234 gigabytes

 Estimated execution time according to the simple timer:
-    0.02 seconds
+    30.50 seconds
 ```

 ```
 🧳 Awesome, the chosen type of approach is the iterativelist!

-🧮 The program will compute up to the 1000th Fibonacci number!
+🧮 The program will compute up to the 100000th Fibonacci number!

 🤷 So, was this an efficient approach for storing the Fibonacci sequence?

 Estimated overall memory according to the operating system:
-   29.1640625 megabytes
+   476.63671875 megabytes

 Estimated peak memory according to the operating system:
-   35.02734375 megabytes
+   467.3359375 megabytes

 Estimated execution time according to the simple timer:
-    0.00 seconds
+    0.70 seconds
 ```

 #### Two outputs from running the `recursivetuple`